Foundational Theory · Higgs AI

 Cross-Domain Evidence

-- Cryptography — Hash functions and commitment schemes derive their security from irreversibility.
+- Cryptography — Hash functions derive security from irreversibility.
 You cannot unhash.
-You cannot uncommit.
-The future cost of changing your mind is prohibitive.

-- Biology — Synaptic pruning in human development eliminates 50% of neural connections between ages 2–10.
-The brain makes intelligence permanent by eliminating unused capacity.
+- Biology — Synaptic pruning eliminates 50% of neural connections between ages 2–10.

 CogniMaps — Applied Irreversibility

-CogniMaps are the engineering application of this theory.
-A CogniMap pre-structures the inference landscape for a specific domain — encoding which paths are viable, which are eliminated, and what confidence bounds apply at every branch point.
+CogniMaps pre-structure the inference landscape for a specific domain — encoding which paths are viable, which are eliminated, and what confidence bounds apply at every branch point.